 The post £5k to invest?
 I’d buy these FTSE 100 UK shares appeared first on The Motley Fool UK.

 - Stock market crash: 3 cheap shares I’d buy today to get rich and retire early

 - Interested in the Supply@ME Capital share price?
 Here's what you need to know

 - How I'm making a passive income with just £50 a week

 - Stock market crash: 3 of the best UK shares I’d buy for my Stocks and Shares ISA

 - Forget your State Pension worries!
 I’d invest £250 a month in UK shares to retire rich

 - Top shares for 2020

-Roland Head has no position in any of the shares mentioned.
-The Motley Fool UK has recommended Burberry.
+Rupert Hargreaves does not own any share mentioned.
+The Motley Fool UK has recommended Pennon Group.
 Views expressed on the companies mentioned in this article are those of the writer and therefore may differ from the official recommendations we make in our subscription services such as Share Advisor, Hidden Winners and Pro.
 Here at The Motley Fool we believe that considering a diverse range of insights makes us better investors.

 Motley Fool UK 2020